Specialties

 - Describe symptoms and signs of a pleural effusion (CR3)

-- Differentiate clinical signs of a pleural effusion from those of pulmonary consolidation or collapse (CR3)
+- Differentiate clinical signs of a pleural effusion from those of pulmonary consolidation, collapse, pneumothorax and lung fibrosis (CR3)

-- Describe how pleural aspiration is done and list analyses that should be performed on the fluid obtained (CR3)
+- Describe how pleural aspiration is performed and list analyses that should be performed on fluid obtained (CR3)

-- Describe how pleural aspiration distinguishes between an exudate and a transudate and explain why this is important (learn Light's criteria) (CR3)
+- Describe how these tests distinguish between an exudate and a transudate and explain why this is important (learn Light's criteria (CR3)

 - List causes of an exudate and a transudate (CR3)

-- Describe how investigations including chest X-Ray, pleural tap, pleural biopsy and CT chest can help to differentiate between causes of effusion (CR3)
+- Describe how investigations including chest X-ray, pleural aspiration, pleural biopsy, thoracic ultrasound and CT chest can help to differentiate between causes of effusion and the indications for each investigation.
+(CR3)

-- Describe how pleural effusions are managed medically and surgically (CR3)
+- Describe (in general) how pleural effusions are managed medically and surgically (CR3)

-- Learn about video assisted thoracoscopic biopsy (VATS) (CR3)
+- Learn about VATS (video assisted thoracoscopic biopsy) (CR3)

 - General